Patryk27/lxd-snapper/README.md

 This configuration defines two policies:

-- the first one applies to instance named `mysql` and tells lxd-snapper that it should keep its eight latest snapshots,
+- the first one applies to an instance named `mysql`, and it tells lxd-snapper that it should keep only its eight latest snapshots around,
-- the second one applies to instances named `nginx` and `php`, and tells lxd-snapper that you care only about their very latest snapshots.
+- the second one applies to instances named `nginx` and `php`, and it tells lxd-snapper that it should keep only its latest snapshot around.

 _(there's also `excluded-instances`, which works symmetrically.)_